Coretec-Solutions-Africa-Attachees/AL-Language-Programming/README.md

 # AL Language Programming with Business Central

 ## Overview
 Welcome to the repository for learning AL Language with Business Central.
 This project is undertaken by three dedicated learners and our mentor.
-We are excited to share our journey and progress with you.
+We are excited to share our journey and progress with you..

 ## Contributors